ivandotv/node-module-ts/README.md

 ## Getting Started

-1. Run `npx npm-check-updates` to see if any packages need upgrading.
+1. Run `npx npm-check-updates` to see if any packages need upgrading or `npm outdated` from minor updates.
 2. Run `npm install`

-## What is Inside
+## What's Inside

 - Typescript is set to `strict` configuration with source map generation.
 - ESLint is set up to use [standardJS configuration](https://standardjs.com/index.html#typescript) for typescript.